Paediatric Advanced Life Support (PALS) 16hr

 This course is suitable for GP's and Urgent Care Practitioners who require PALS certification.
 The curriculum focuses on both the fundamentals of paediatric resuscitation as well as additional skill stations and simulations focusing on extending knowledge and resuscitation skills in the management of the seriously unwell child, resuscitation of the newly born and advanced concepts of stabilisation of critically unwell children ready for MEDEVAC or ongoing intensive care by specialist paediatric resuscitation teams.This intense course is delivered over two full days.
-There is required precourse reading and on-line learning.
+There is recommended precourse reading and on-line learning.

 Click here to view a sample programme.

 The course is highly practical with the focus of developing skill mastery of the fundamental skills of resuscitation and the development of effective team work and communication in a medical crises.
 Common life threatening scenarios are presented in a specialized simulation training facility.

 Benefits of this course include a more in depth focus on developing paediatric resuscitation skills on high fidelity patient simulators as well as developing sound teamwork practices during paediatric medical crises.

 Fundamental skills are developed in skill stations and are assessed for mastery during this course.

 Feedback and coaching is provided during simulations to enhance communication, teamwork and problem solving.

 An e-learning support provides guidance for learning and ensures the necessary knowledge is gained to get maximum benefit from face-to face course time.